 Claude Monet (French, 1840-1926)

 Dafen is a suburb of Buji, Longgang, Shenzhen in Guangdong province, China.
 In the early 1990s a group of about twenty artists under the leadership of the painter and businessman Huang Jiang took up residence in this town.
-They specialized in the making of large numbers of replicas of oil paintings by masters such as Van Gogh, Dalí, da Vinci, Rembrandt or Warhol.
+They specialised in the making of large numbers of replicas of oil paintings by masters such as Van Gogh, Dalí, da Vinci, Rembrandt or Warhol.

 These replicas were sold in many countries for relatively low prices.